What’s Better Canary, Angee, Nest Cam, or Nest IQ?By - 10/26/2018

 How is video stored?

-Nest Cam and Dropcam footage is also stored in the cloud.
-Both Dropcam and Nest Cam users can review three hours of snapshot activity for free.
-If you prefer more, they offer two cloud storage options and both options carry a monthly fee.
-The base cloud package offers 10 days of rolling video storage.
-The pricing for the base package starts at $10 per month, or you can bump up to the 30-day plan for $30 per month.
+Nest Cam footage is also stored in the cloud.
+All users can review three hours of snapshot activity for free.
+If you prefer more, they offer three cloud storage options.
+The base cloud package offers 5 days of rolling video storage.
+The pricing for the base package starts at $5 per month, or you can bump up to the 30-day plan for $30 per month or the 10-day plan for $10 per month.

 Last but not least, comes Angee.
-Angee also uses cloud storage with no monthly fee required.
-It uses smart triggers and video loops to record activity in a manner that is very similar to Piper.
-They offer a small amount (1 GB) of cloud storage with little details on how the storage offering will work.
-One thing that sets Angee apart is that they also offer onboard storage, which can hold about 1 hour of HD video and record footage even if the camera is offline.
-For those who want more storage, Angee may offer paid cloud plans in the future, details on the plans are TBD.
+Angee offers unlimited cloud storage for event videos.
+It uses smart triggers and video loops to record activity in a manner that is very similar to what Piper offered.
+One thing that sets them apart is that they also offer onboard storage, which can hold about one hour of HD video and record footage even if the camera is offline.
+However, there’s one pretty big catch: cloud storage is tied to a subscription service.

 Video Storage Winner?